Diar-Gashi/java-beginner-journey/README.md

-Welcome, this i my Java-Beginner repo.
-These are Projects to get better and better at coding.
+Welcome, this is my Java-Beginner repo.
+These are Projects to improve my codingskills.
 They might not be very efficient, but a start for a very long journey.